 The Chase Sapphire Reserve Card gives cardholders primary rental car cover when they decline the rental company’s collision insurance and pay for the whole of their rental using their card.

-As coverage is primary, there’s no need for a cardholder to get their own car insurance company involved in the case of an incident and they can feel safe in the knowledge that the card’s coverage provides reimbursement up to the actual cash value of the vehicle for theft and collision.
+As coverage is primary, there’s no need for a cardholder to get their own car insurance company involved in the case of an accident and they can feel safe in the knowledge that the card’s coverage provides reimbursement up to the actual cash value of the vehicle for theft and collision.

 Importantly, this protection covers most rental cars in the U.S. and abroad.